-The reports of the Hydroponics Task Force (HTF) provide good evidence that hydroponics is not, and cannot be, organic.
+The reports of the Hydroponics Task Force (HTF) provide evidence that hydroponics is not, and cannot, meet basic organic standards.
 It may not be clear to all readers that the task force "report" is actually two reports under one cover -two reports written by subcommittees with very different viewpoints- the 2010 NOSB Recommendation Subcommittee (2010 SC) and the Hydroponic and Aquaponic Subcommittee (HASC).
 The former represents the viewpoint that organic production must be in the soil, and the second promotes certification of "organic" hydroponics.
-The confusion is heightened by a table near the end with columns labelled "NOSB 2010 Recommendation Summary" and "Task Force Analysis."
+The confusion is heightened by a table near the end of the document with columns labeled "NOSB 2010 Recommendation Summary" and "Task Force Analysis."
 Since the analysis in the second column is that of the HASC, not the entire HTF, it delivers a misleading impression that the whole HTF supports the certification of "bioponics" as organic.
 NOP should never have allowed the document to be published in that format.